temporalio/documentation/docs/application-development/observability.md

 ```

 This history can then be used to _replay_.
-For example, the following code creates a `WorkflowReplayer` and register the `MyWorkflow` Workflow function.
+For example, the following code creates a `WorkflowReplayer` and register the `YourWorkflow` Workflow function.
 Then it calls the `ReplayWorkflowHistory` to _replay_ the Event History and return an error code.

 ```go